msappy00/PortfolioProjects/README.md

 The COVID dataset was taken from https://ourworldindata.org/covid-deaths

-2) Tableau Visualization (Data Visualization)

-These are courses linked to in the YouTube playlist.
+These are courses on my todo list.
 I've tagged each with my progress:

   Coursera Courses (https://www.coursera.org):
   * (auditing in progress) Google Data Analyst Certification